SLAC-ML/Badger/README.md

       - 0.5
 ```

-The `variables`, `objectives`, and `constraints` properties are required.
-The value of the `constraints` property could be set to `null` if there are no constraints for your optimization problem.
+The `variables` and `objectives` properties are required, while the `constraints` property is optional.
+Just omit the `constraints` property if there are no constraints for your optimization problem.
 The names listed in `variables` should come from `variables` of the env specified by the `-e` argument, while the names listed in `objectives` and `constraints` should come from `observations` of that env.

 Several example routine configs can be found in the `examples` folder.